 Note that, the bill was passed in the assembly with 66-5 votes and 6 abstentions; however, the vote range was 31-5 in the Trenton statehouse.

 With this bill, a new Cannabis Regulatory Commission will be created in the state, and it will maintain a check on the growth of cannabis edibles industry.
 At the same time, it will take responsibility for the regulation of cannabis business in the area.
-You will be happy to hear that it will allow around 28 new growers out of which 12 are already approved by the Health Department.
+It will allow around 28 new growers out of which 12 are already approved by the Health Department.
 It is expected to open more retail stores and NJ marijuana dispensary as well.